geoarrow/geoarrow/extension-types.md

-# Arrow Extension Type definitions
+# GeoArrow Extension Type Definitions

 The memory layout specification provides an encoding for geometry types using the Arrow Columnar format; however, it does not provide a route by